ParthS28/emilemale.github.io/README.md

 Ideas -
 - Trying other object recognition models, other than YOLO, and comparing their performance.
 The YOLO model trained is not perfect(which is a tough ask anyway) and can be improved using more data and a different model.
 - The embeddings currently do not handle phrases like thirteenth century.
 This can be included in Word2Vec model.
 - The embeddings in the current state focus only on Mother Mary, work can be done to create more generalized to include all the other saints.
-Try to include as much christian iconography text you can find for eg Emile Male - The Gothic Image_ Religious Art in France of the Thirteenth Century (Icon Editions Series) (1972)
+Try to include as much christian iconography text you can find for eg Émile Mâle - The Gothic Image_ Religious Art in France of the Thirteenth Century (Icon Editions Series) (1972)
 - Add more "stories" of Mother Mary in the last module that I have worked on.
 - Add more modules for other saints.